OkaNim/unit-converter/README.md

 If there are underscores(_) in dict_values, they denote that a value or a power of ten could not be recognized or cleaned or converted.<br>
 <br>
 <br>
-This program can recognize a unit in input text and then convert value for a destination unit.<br>
+This program can recognize a unit in input text or value and then convert value for a destination unit.<br>
 Try to use it using text and value prepared by yourself or your original script such as test.py.<br>
 (If your original script is not put in /src, the folder path for /src should be specified using sys.path.append to import src_206.)<br>
-A CCU file (CCU: combination of component units) is neccessary to run it.<br>
+A CCU file (CCU: combination of component units) is neccessary to run the program.<br>
 Some CCU files for material properties are put in /src/199_file/CCU.<br>
 If there is no file for desirable one, create it by seeing 'How to create CCU files' below.<br>
 In the file, prepare for recognizing a unit and register a destination unit.<br>